 4. What do you do if a land developer, charter school company, person, business, anyone gives you money for a new car?

 5. What public schools are within my boundaries?

 Why Your City Needs You

-In 2016, the City of Tamarac will have two seats for City Commission on the ballot and if you are a civic-minded resident that has an interest in our local government, consider throwing your hat into the ring.
+In 2016, the City of Tamarac will have two seats for City Commission on the ballot.
+If you are a civic-minded resident interested in our local government, consider throwing your hat into the ring.
 And don’t think that you need to be someone who has a higher education to run for office in this City.
-Although it will put you ahead of many current commissioners, it won’t make you a better people person.
+Although it will put you ahead of many current commissioners, it won’t make you a better person.

-Currently, we have a former telecommunications employee for a department store – which now says on the City’s website that she was a former “Director” of Telecommunications, as well a couple of commissioners with office experience along with big titles sitting on boards.
+Currently, we have a former telecommunications employee for a department store – which now says on the City’s website that she was a former “Director” of Telecommunications and a couple of commissioners with office experience and big titles sitting on boards.

-Although the election is over a year away, this is the time to start planning now for a run because it takes money.
-Lot’s of money.
-There is fundraising to do and things have to be done strictly by the book or you’ll find yourself with an election complaint and potential fine.
+Although the election is over a year away, it is time to start planning for a run because it takes money.
+Lots of money.
+There is fundraising to do, and things have to be done strictly by the book, or you’ll find yourself with an election complaint and potential fine.

 Are you a good communicator?

 I’m almost certain that none of our current commission members share a monthly email bulletin to residents in their districts with updates.